 Our Sears Canada catalog operations conduct business in Canadian dollars and our Rochester Clothing store located in London, England conducts business in British pounds.
-Our international e-commerce sites conduct business in Euros and British pounds.
+Our international e-commerce sites, which were closed during the second quarter of fiscal 2012, conducted business in Euros and British pounds.
 If the value of the Canadian dollar, British pound or Euro against the U.S. dollar weakens, the revenues and earnings of these operations will be reduced when they are translated or remeasured to U.S. dollars.
 Also, the value of these assets to U.S. dollars may decline.
-As of July 30, 2011, sales from our Sears Canada operations, our London Rochester Clothing store and our international e-commerce sites were immaterial to consolidated sales.
+As of July 28, 2012, sales from our Sears Canada operations, our London Rochester Clothing store and our international e-commerce sites were immaterial to consolidated sales.
 As such, we believe that movement in foreign currency exchange rates will not have a material adverse affect on our financial position or results of operations.